-Additional resources to develop core AC I III Supplement resources in Year 1 environment to Year 1 missed half a year due to COVID closure.
-It is important that they have enough support to transition into school by having a well resources age appropriate environment EEF state purchases of suitable resources as high impact medium cost Ensure that resources ordered reflect the needs of the children.
+Additional resources to develop core AC I III Supplement resources across all yeargroups Many children missed half a year due to COVID closure.
+It is important that they have enough support to transition into school by having a well resources age appropriate environment EEF state purchases of suitable resources as high impact medium cost Focus on writing development Ensure that resources ordered reflect the needs of the children.
 Anticipated gaps in learning are fine motor skills, speaking and listening including concentration and basic writing/number.
-Resources will allow a continuous provision approach to be taken in a similar style to Reception for a play based learning environment as needed.
-CS At C & L mid year £4500 Phonics AC I Increase number of available resources for Year 1 and year R as due to covid closure many are now on same banding levels Read write inc are phonics scheme school purchase and whilst costly ensure systematic acquisition of early phonological knowledge EEF states high impact for low cost Ensure that staff are trained in assessing children's phonic level and are selecting correct books.
+Resources in Year 1 will allow a continuous provision approach to be taken in a similar style to Reception for a play based learning environment as needed.
+Improved outdoor areas.
+CS At C & L mid year £5500 Transition into Year 1 from Reception following much time out through covid was successful.
+The additional resources allowed for a continuous provision style learning environment initially, similar to the EYFS classrooms.
+Children responded well and the majority were happy and motivated to be learning in class.
+As the year 1 team slowly transitioned away from the continuous provision style, the additional resources remained well used during planned lesson activities.
+Phonics AC I Increase number of available resources for Year 1 and year R as due to covid closure many are now on same banding levels Read write inc are our phonics scheme school purchase and whilst costly ensure systematic acquisition of early phonological knowledge EEF states high impact for low cost Ensure that staff are trained in assessing children's phonic level and are selecting correct books.
 Phonics lead to ensure books are organised, stored, kept in good order.
-Have a clear lending and returns system across EYFS and KS1 so that resources are well looked after, monitored and quarantined effectively. ТВ End of year phonics results £3829
+Have a clear lending and returns system across EYFS and KS1 so that resources are well looked after, monitored and quarantined effectively. ТВ End of year phonics results £9329 The impact of the recovery funds this year can be seen in the successful audit from Whiteknights English Hub that was positive about the progress and clear implementation of the Read Write Inc approach across EYFS and KS1 in both phonic lessons and through the use of well-matched reading books linked to our chosen SSP scheme.
+Although no phonics screenings have taken place over the last 2 academic years, the current Year 2 cohort took the 2018 screening in December 2020.
+The pass rate for this was 89% which is an increase of 11% from the phonics screening results in 2019.